 On my favorite subject:

-“It’s [hydrogen] not really panned out in the last few years,” said Romm, a senior fellow at the Center for American Progress in Washington, D.C., and formerly the acting assistant secretary of energy in the Clinton administration.
+Climate expert and former U.S. Department of Energy administrator Joseph Romm, once a proponent, now contends hydrogen cars aren’t the “Holy Grail” many portray them to be.“It’s [hydrogen] not really panned out in the last few years,” said Romm, a senior fellow at the Center for American Progress in Washington, D.C., and formerly the acting assistant secretary of energy in the Clinton administration.

 Romm said other problems include the fact that hydrogen is volatile and difficult to store because it can leak out of its high-pressure containers.
 Cars using hydrogen also require frequent fill-ups, employing a special locking mechanism with the vehicle’s tank to ensure none of the gas escapes.

 Prather estimates his car can travel no more than 200 miles without extra fuel.

 “You just have too many hurdles to overcome [with hydrogen],” Romm said.